nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * virtual environments

 ## What is WSL
 WSL (Windows Subsystem for Linux) is a windows feature that can run Linux environments like Ubuntu inside windows OS without installing separate virtual machines or dual booting.
-A detailed post on setting WSL in windows can be found [here](https://nagasudhir.blogspot.com/2023/01/setup-ubuntu-or-similar-linux.html)
+A detailed post on setting up WSL in windows can be found [here](https://nagasudhir.blogspot.com/2023/01/setup-ubuntu-or-similar-linux.html)

 ## Why use WSL
 There can be many use cases like